Josh Elliott returns to Morello Racing fold for Superstock 1000 title bid

 Elliott previously won the title with the Norwich-based team in 2015 and is joined by Australian rider Sam Clarke on Kawasaki ZX-10R machinery.

-Danny Buchan clinched the title for the team this season and 23-year-old Elliott will be aiming to make it three British crowns for Steve Buckenham’s team next season.
+Danny Buchan clinched the championship for the team this season and 23-year-old Elliott will be aiming to make it three British crowns for Steve Buckenham’s outfit next year.

 Elliott, who claimed five victories and 11 rostrums on his way to the title two seasons ago, said: “I’m delighted to be back with Steve and Morello Racing and they’ve given me a great opportunity to win my second title.